Patient Web Pages

 Stay connected to family and friends during medical treatment.
 Create you own patient web page to keep loved ones up-to-date.

-The staff of the University of Maryland Marlene and Stewart Greenebaum Cancer Center (UMGCC) offers patients a range of services and care to support not only the physical demands of cancer treatment, but the emotional challenges faced by patients and their families as well.
+The staff of the University of Maryland Marlene and Stewart Greenebaum Comprehensive Cancer Center (UMGCCC) offers patients a range of services and care to support not only the physical demands of cancer treatment, but the emotional challenges faced by patients and their families as well.

-A full-time Patient Navigator is available to help patients and their families get access to the many resources available through UMGCC and the American Cancer Society.
+A full-time Patient Navigator is available to help patients and their families get access to the many resources available through UMGCCC and the American Cancer Society.

 Patient Resource Center